What’s a Cool Retreat?

 Sustainability & Eco Awareness

-Our four Italian properties are located around our small vineyard in the peaceful borgo of Villa Bonicelli, in the beautiful countryside of Emilia Romagna.
+Our five Italian properties are located around our small vineyard in the peaceful borgo of Villa Bonicelli, in the beautiful countryside of Emilia Romagna.
 The properties have wonderful views of the Tuscan-Emilian Appennini mountains and the River Dolo.
 L’Antico Palazzo was once the seat of the Conte Di Bonicelli

 Emilia Romagna in Northern Italy is an interesting and diverse region that receives less publicity than its neighbour Tuscany (and is, some might say, less ‘spoiled’ for that!).
 Not only is it a centre for culture, food and luxury cars; it also has breathtaking mountain scenery.